cloudflare/cloudflare-docs/content/cloudflare-one/identity/users/groups.md

 {{<Aside>}}

-If adding more than one IP address or range to a group, it’s best to use an Include rule.
-If you don’t use the Include rule, the policy using that group attempts to require traffic to originate from all ranges.
+If adding more than one IP address or range to a group, it's best to use an Include rule.
+If you don't use the Include rule, the policy using that group attempts to require traffic to originate from all ranges.

 {{</Aside>}}